Skip to main content

 It's also very easy to publish to IPFS, making it possible to publish new content that's immediately accessible directly from a web browser, with no concept of servers or hosting providers necessary.

-IPFS has gained more and more attention in recent years, with native support released in both Brave and Opera in the last 12 months, and an official HTTP gateway (for HTTP-only client compatibility) made available by Cloudflare to allow usage with clients that don't support IPFS.
-IPFS can also be used in other browsers using the IPFS Companion extension (Chrome, Firefox).
+IPFS has gained more and more attention in recent years, with native support released in both Brave and Opera in the last 12 months, and an official HTTP gateway (for HTTP-only client compatibility) made availableopens in a new tab by Cloudflare to allow usage with clients that don't support IPFS.
+IPFS can also be used in other browsers using the IPFS Companion extension (Chromeopens in a new tab, Firefoxopens in a new tab).

 Put together, this creates a versatile content distribution and publishing network, providing a good basis for persistence & content hosting for web applications with no central server and no single point of failure.